Dispatch Mode

 Supervised (default)

-npx @instaclaw/dispatch --autonomous
+npx @instaclaw/dispatch@latest --autonomous

 macOS Permissions

-macOS requires two permissions for computer control:
+macOS requires two permissions for visual computer control (shell execution works without these):

 1. Accessibility — allows mouse clicks and keyboard input.